2.png

 5. Are we spending more time in the doctor’s office or hospital than with one another?

-Home Hospice has a DVD specially created to help you see the life and living that is offered through comfort care.
-You may view it here or contact our office to get your own copy.
+Home Hospice has asked one of our patients to help you see the life and living that is offered through comfort care.
+To contact us for more information, please call 903-868-9315 or email us at info.hospice@homehospice.org